asseco-pst/watch-your-language/scopes.md

 ### Local scope
 Local scope is any scope that is created past the global scope.
 Typically there is only a global scope and each function defined has its own (nested) local scope.

+There are two ways to create local scopes, **block scope** and **function scope**.
+In fact only function scope is supported by *Ecmascript 5* or lower, being the block scope only supported by *Ecmascript 6* or higher.

-If I create a function and declare variables in it, these become locally scoped.
-I.E, these are only available inside that function.
+If I create a new scope and declare variables in it, these become *locally scoped*.
+I.E, these are only available inside that scope.

 ```javascript
 // Scope A: Global scope out here